Notice of Cybersecurity Incident

 Phase III is a maintenance program for individuals who like to participate in a structured exercise program.

-Both Phase II and III take place on an outpatient basis at the Diagnostic & Rehabilitative Center of Morris Hospital on Gore Road, north of Interstate 80 in Morris.
+Both Phase II and III take place on an outpatient basis at the Morris Hospital YMCA located at 2200 W. Dupont Avenue in Morris.

 The Cardiac Rehabilitation program at Morris Hospital has maintained its certification from AACVPR since 2010.
 This ongoing certification indicates Morris Hospital is providing a quality cardiac rehabilitation service consistent with evidence-based and nationally established standards of care.